-A. Analysis under simplified assumptions
+A. Analysis Under Simplified Assumptions

-In this sub-section we will stipulate the following simplifying assumptions: (a) perfect channel knowledge is available at both the receiver as well as at the transmitter; (b) the rateless decoder is not bounded in terms of its complexity; (c) there exists an SNR for the rateless code C above which an arbitrarily small BER/BLER probability can be achieved in the limit for asymptotically large block lengths; and (d) the decoder is capable of detecting whether the decoded $\hat{\mathbf{a}} = \mathbf{a}$.
+In this sub-section, we will stipulate the following simplifying assumptions: (a) perfect channel knowledge is available at both the receiver as well as at the transmitter; (b) the rateless decoder is not bounded in terms of its complexity and (c) the decoder is capable of detecting whether the decoded $\hat{\mathbf{a}} = \mathbf{a}$ .

-Using the fixed-rate versus rateless code analogy introduced in the previous sections, the rateless decoder of Figure 1 is constituted of two decoders separated by a uniform random interleaver, where the inner decoder is the amalgam of a memory-one trellis decoder used for the accumulator and of a check node decoder (CND), whilst the outer decoder is a variable node decoder (VND).
-We will assume that the interleavers have sufficiently high girth to ensure that the non-negligible correlations between the extrinsic log-likelihood ratios do not have a severe impact on the decoder.
+Using the fixed-rate versus rateless code analogy introduced in the previous sections, the rateless decoder of Figure 1 is constituted of two decoders separated by a uniform random interleaver, where the inner decoder is the amalgam of a memory-one trellis decoder used for the accumulator and of a check node decoder (CND), whilst the outer decoder is